Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Experiments

 \subsection{Datasets and Settings}

-\textbf{Category-level SBIR.} Our model is evaluated on two large-scale sketch-photo datasets: TU-Berlin \cite{eitz2012humans} Extension and Sketchy \cite{sangkloy2016sketchy} Extension.
+\textbf{Datasets.} Our model is evaluated on two large-scale sketch-photo datasets: TU-Berlin\ \citep{eitz2012humans} Extension and Sketchy\ \citep{sangkloy2016sketchy} Extension.
 The former includes 20,000 sketches uniformly distributed among 250 categories.
-Additionally, 204,489 natural images provided in \cite{zhang2016sketchnet} are utilized as the photo gallery.
+Additionally, 204,489 natural images provided in\ \citep{zhang2016sketchnet} are utilized as the photo gallery.
 The Sketchy database consists of 75,471 hand-drawn sketches and 12,500 corresponding photos from 125 categories.
-It was extended by another 60,502 photos for CSBIR task in \cite{liu2017deep}.
-Following the settings in \cite{liu2017deep,zhang2018generative}, 10/50 sketches from each category are picked as the query set for TU-Berlin/Sketchy dataset, and the rest are used for training.
-All gallery photos are used in both training and testing phase.
+It was extended by another 60,502 photos for SBIR task in\ \citep{liu2017deep}.
+Following the settings in\ \citep{liu2017deep,zhang2018generative}, 10/50 sketches from each category are picked as the query set for TU-Berlin/Sketchy dataset, and the rest are used for training.
+All gallery photos are used in both training and testing phases.

-\textbf{Zero-Shot Category-level SBIR.} We also compare the performance of our model with previous methods on Zero-Shot Category-level SBIR task, where we still follow the setting of category-level retrieval but split the category into source and target domain as stated in Sec. \ref{subsec:Setup}: we randomly select 30/25 categories as target domain for TU-Berlin / Sketchy Extension datasets respectively.
-Same as \cite{shen2018zero}, we only select categories that contain more than 400 images to form the target domain.
-We train our network on source domain with the same process as standard Category-level SBIR and direct test it on target domain.
+\textbf{Implementation.} Our method is implemented using Pytorch with single 1080Ti GPU.
+We use Adam optimizer\ \citep{kingma2014adam} with parameters $\beta_{1}=0.9,\beta_{2}=0.999,\lambda=0.0001$.
+The learning rate is set to $0.0001$ and linearly decays to $0$ during the second half of training.
+The model converges after training for 200k iterations.
+We use the backbone network of ResNeXt-101, which is composed of 33 ResNeXt Blocks.
+The proposed DASE module is added in each block.
+We use $m=4$ in the proposed MEMS loss.
+Our code is available at: {{\href{https://github.com/Ben-Louis/SBIR-DASE-MEMS}{https://github.com/Ben-Louis/SBIR-DASE-MEMS}}}

-\textbf{Implementation.} Our method is implemented using Pytorch with single TitanX GPU.
-We use Adam optimizer \cite{kingma2014adam} with parameters $\beta_{1}=0.9,\beta_{2}=0.999,\lambda=0.0005$.
-The learning rate is set to $0.0001$ and linearly decayed to $0$ during training.
-We construct the batches with the size $16$, and train networks with 15 epochs.
-The models and codes will be released upon the acceptance.
+\textbf{SBIR hashing. }SBIR can be conducted using either real-value or binary-value vectors as features.
+The latter is named \textit{SBIR hashing}, which greatly accelerates the speed of SBIR tasks but requires auxiliary design or process.
+The proposed method can generate both styles of features.
+Particularly, for SBIR hashing, we utilize a simple hashing scheme to encode the features $x_{i}$ generated by our network from one sketch $s_{i}$ or a photo $p_{i}$.
+Our hashing scheme uses a spectral normalized perception $\mathcal{F}_{SN}$ and a $\mathrm{sign}$ function to